In order to combine records within Redtail CRM, you first need to bring up the records you would like to combine on your Advanced Search page.

 Select Combine Contacts.
 You'll then see the below:

 You can then click inside the box to indicate which contact will be the Primary Contact, i.e. the Contact record you are keeping and merging the other contact(s) into.
-Note when doing so that the Contact Status for each of the records being combined is displayed - this will allow you to select the one you want to retain.
+Note when doing so that the Contact Status, along with some other identifying data, for each of the records being combined is displayed - this will allow you to select the one you want to retain.
 This may require that you change the Contact Status of the records you aren't keeping prior to combination.